blazium-engine/rune_docs/docs/rune-interface/localization.md

 ## Questions or Issues?

-If you encounter any issues with translations or have questions about the localization system, please post in the [itch.io discussion board](https://blaziumengine.itch.io/rune-interface).
+If you encounter any issues with translations or have questions about the localization system:

+- **For contribution questions**: Open an issue on the [holistic repository](https://github.com/blazium-engine/holistic)
+- **For general questions**: Post in the [itch.io discussion board](https://blaziumengine.itch.io/rune-interface)